Sarbojit482/To-Do-List/README.md

 Export tasks to CSV or PDF reports.

 # License
-This project is open-source and free to use for educational and personal purposes.
+This project is licensed under the MIT License.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+The software is provided "as is", without warranty of any kind, express or implied.